dojo/dojo.io/site/source/tutorials/001_static_content/index.md

 {% include_codefile 'demo/initial/biz-e-corp/src/widgets/HelloWorld.ts' line:7 %}

-The `v` function simply instructs Dojo 2 to create a HTML element, in this case a `<div>` element with the text "Hello, Dojo World!" inside of it.
-Now, let's replace the `<div>` tag with an `<h1>` tag.
-We will build a view that allows the user to view Biz-E Corp's workers, so we will add the content "Biz-E Bodies" to the document.
+The `v` function simply instructs Dojo 2 to create an HTML element, in this case a `<div>` element with the text "Hello, Dojo World!" inside of it.
+We will build a view that allows the user to view Biz-E Corp's workers, so let's update the tag and message to something more appropriate.

+{% instruction 'Replace the `<div>` tag with an `<h1>` tag, and replace "Hello, Dojo World!" with "Biz-E-Bodies"' %}

 {% instruction 'When you are finished, click on show solution to see the results.' %}